firebase/genkit/docs/dotprompt.md

 # Dotprompt

-Genkit comes with a prompt library called dotprompt.
+Genkit comes with a prompt library called _dotprompt_.

-The library allows you to define prompt in a separate file:
+The library allows you to define prompts in a separate file:

 ```
 ---